Apply for halls

 If you are studying a foundation course with another partner institution and wish to apply for accommodation, please contact the Accommodation Team at firstname.lastname@example.org so that we can advise you further.

 Halls of residence accommodation is for full-time City students, aged 18 years or over.
-Liberty Court, Liberty Hall and East Central House are available to first year undergraduates only.
+Romano Court, Cross Court House, East Central House, Arbour House and Gardens Hall are available to first year undergraduates only.

-Students under 18 years of age can be housed in Liberty Court, Liberty Hall, or East Central House.
+Students under 18 years of age can be housed in any undergraduate hall except the Gardens.
 However certain criteria apply and Hall Management will review each student on a case-by-case basis.
 Please be aware that availability for students under 18 is limited in each of these Halls.

 Continuing undergraduates (i.e. second and third year undergraduate students) can apply for a room at Alliance House.
 If you are a continuing undergraduate, please see our Continuing Undergraduates page for more information about your options and for links to useful resources.